At IU, what email systems are available?

 Support Center can help with configuration information,

 - You can use a non-IU mail provider, such as Hotmail, Gmail, or another third-party Internet service provider (ISP).
 However, if you choose this option, it is unlikely that UITS or your department will be able to provide much help if you run into problems.
-Also, you are still responsible for reading email sent to your IU account; see Information about official communications from the university to students
+Also, you are still responsible for reading email sent to your IU account; see At IU, what is the policy about official communications from the university to students?

 Whichever option you choose, be sure to set your preferred address so that your email will be directed to the right system.
-For more, see Selecting your primary email address and preferred email service
+For more, see At IU, how do I choose or change my primary email address and preferred email service?

 When you graduate

-For information about lifelong IU email addresses available to all IU alumni, see What happens to your student computing accounts when you leave IU, graduate, transfer to another campus, or study abroad?
+For information about lifelong IU email addresses available to all IU alumni, see At IU, what happens to my student computing accounts when I graduate, leave the university, transfer to another campus, or study abroad?